 Phillis Wheatley, attributed to Scipio Moorhead.

 Cotton fibers from the 1854 edition of Walden.

 (Photo: Ann Lindsey; Special Collections, University of Chicago Library.)

 - Looking for Scipio Moorhead: The Life and Times of an Enslaved “African Painter” in Revolutionary America.

-- Walden’s Carbon Footprint: How People, Plants, Animals, and Machines Made an Environmental Book.
+- Walden’s Carbon Footprint: People, Plants, Animals, and Machines in the Making of an Environmental Classic.